 Chapter Two.
 Chronic diseases and poverty

 Community deprivation.
-Spotlight: Tanzania
+Spotlight: United Republic of Tanzania

 Economic deprivation often leads to reduced access to the requirements of a healthy life, including affordable, nutritious foods, adequate housing and health care, and a good social support network such as family, friends and community groups.
 Many people live in areas that cause them to be concerned for their safety, thereby reducing opportunities for outdoor physical activities.
 People living in disadvantaged communities marked by sprawling development are likely to walk less and weigh more than others.
 People from deprived communities suffer more from cardiovascular diseases than residents of more affluent communities, even taking into account other known risk factors.